Japan to watch WHO probe of director's alleged racism, abuse

 The racism and abuse claims add to a litany of internal protests from WHO personnel about the agency’s management of the pandemic during the last two years, including privately complaining about China’s delayed sharing of information while publicly praising the government.

 The WHO has dealt with internal complaints from staffers alleging systemic racism, sexism and other problems before.
-Its Director-General Tedros Adhanom Ghebreyesus ordered an internal probe in January 2019 to assess such allegations.
+Tedros ordered an internal probe in January 2019 to assess such allegations.
 Last year, the AP reported that senior WHO management was informed of multiple sexual abuse reports involving its own staffers during the Ebola outbreak in Congo, but failed to act.

 WHO staffers said they took their complaints directly to Australia’s government to ask for help because the Australian government is regarded as one of the most influential WHO member countries in the region.